MiDataInt/mdi-desktop-app/docs/server-modes.md

 </div>

 In Remote Server mode, you can use the Pipeline Runner to execute Stage 1 pipelines and then analyze their output using Stage 2 apps on the same server.
-It is best for users with an HPC solution accessible by SSH, where the slightly more complex installation is a good trade-off for the added capabilities afforded by running the MDI remotely.
+It is best for users with an HPC solution accessible by SSH, where the slightly more complex installation is an excellent trade-off for the added capabilities afforded by running the MDI remotely.

 ### Cluster Node Mode

 **Cluster Node** mode is similar to Remote Server except that now the web server runs on a worker node that is part of a remote server cluster using Slurm as its job scheduler.
 The server login node proxies web requests from the local computer to the cluster node, again using SSH.

 <div class="entityBox outerBox">
     <p class='entityBoxLabel'>Remote Node Configuration</p>